AryanRogye/ComfyNotch/README.md

 Hold down a modifier key (e.g. ⌘ or ⌥) and hover near the notch —
 ComfyNotch will temporarily hide itself so you can access toolbar elements underneath.

+> Currently Not Working (cuz I reworked everything and wanna get a actual swiftpm to manage this)

 Perfect for apps with chunky UIs like Xcode, Finder, or Final Cut.

 > 🔥 Pretty sure no other notch utility does this.